CCI-MOC/lsvd-rbd/README.md

 - `batch_size`, `LSVD_BATCH_SIZE`: size of objects written to the backend, in bytes (K/M recognized as 1024, 1024\*1024).
 Default: 8MiB
 - `wcache_batch`: write cache batching (see below)
 - `wcache_chunk': maximum size of atomic write, in bytes - larger writes will be split and may be non-atomic.
 - `rcache_dir` - directory used for read cache file and GC temporary files.
-Note that `lsvd_imgtool` can format a partition for cache and symlink it into this directory, although the performance improvement seems limited.
+Note that `imgtool` can format a partition for cache and symlink it into this directory, although the performance improvement seems limited.
 - `wcache_dir` - directory used for write cache file
 - `xlate_window`: max writes (i.e. objects) in flight to the backend.
 Note that this value is coupled to the size of the write cache, which must be big enough to hold all outstanding writes in case of a crash.
 - `hard_sync` (untested): "flush" forces all batched writes to the backend.